Keys to success in Angular migrations

 Background and context

 Enterprise Companies sometimes face similar challenges.
-Technology is continuous evolution: one day you’re on the edge of the trend and the next you have to deal with a really big problem about redefining your technology stack (and it gets worst when you have a deadline to become Cinderella).
+Technology is in continuous evolution: one day you’re on the edge of the trend and the next you have to deal with a really big problem about redefining your stack (and it gets worse when you have a deadline to become Cinderella).

 This article focuses on the transition from AngularJS to other trending technologies like React or Vue, and some not that trending, like Angular.

 Angular JS 1.0 was released back in 2010 and it has been maintained until 2018 when Google announced it was entering into long-term support (LTS) ending the maintenance by July 2021.
 Last year, and in response to COVID-19, the announcement was updated: the new deadline is by the end of this year (31st December 2021).

 This context creates some trouble across enterprise companies that have adopted Angular JS as their main framework to build web applications.
 The decision is not simple and affects multiple areas, teams, infrastructure, and money, of course.
 In the last year, we have been helping several companies with these challenges and earned some experience transitioning from AngularJS to React and Angular.
 Here is a list with some tips to consider if you’re in this difficult position.